lexoyo/serverless-forms/README.md

 # email-form-data

-Nodejs server to forward all POST submission by email
+Nodejs server to forward all POST submission by email.
+Inspired by [formspree](http://formspree.io/), but with the goal to be simpler to install.

 ```
 $ npm i